Kilobyte Cosmic Birefringence from ALP Domain Walls: Introduction

 \section{Introduction}

 Light axions may be ubiquitous in nature.
-In the string or M theory, there often appear many axions, which we collectively denote by $\phi$, in the axiverse or axion landscape scenario \cite{Witten:1984dg, Svrcek:2006yi,Conlon:2006tq,Arvanitaki:2009fg,Acharya:2010zx, Higaki:2011me, Cicoli:2012sz,Demirtas:2018akl}.
+In the string or M theory, there often appear many axions, which we collectively denote by $\phi$, and their cosmological and phenomenological implications have been studied in a context of e.g. the axiverse or axion landscape scenarios \cite{Witten:1984dg, Svrcek:2006yi,Conlon:2006tq,Arvanitaki:2009fg,Acharya:2010zx, Higaki:2011me, Cicoli:2012sz,Demirtas:2018akl}.
 The axion enjoys a discrete shift symmetry,

 where $f_\phi$ is the decay constant of the axion.
 Also, such axions appear through the spontaneous symmetry breaking of a global U(1) Peccei-Quinn (PQ) symmetry~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
 The axion potential is usually generated via non-perturbative effects and its mass can be exponentially suppressed.
 One unique prediction of such theories with axions is the existence of degenerate vacua.
 If the degenerate vacua are populated in space, they are separated by domain walls.